 The consequences of getting into a car accident without a driver’s license in Colorado are not as severe as you might think.
 While you will certainly face penalties for driving without a license, this will be kept separate from your car accident case.
 Driving without a license is not proof of negligence in Colorado.
-Find out more about what the recovery process might look like in this scenario.
+Find out more from a Denver car accident lawyer about what the recovery process might look like in this scenario.

 Penalties for Driving on a Suspended or Revoked License